 To a designer, a colour palette is essential to every project and every client.
 In branding, colour is a key component.
 It adds depth, life and purpose, and forms part of a brand’s identity.
 The very first thing people are physically attracted to is colour, they see this before they see anything else.
-Don’t miss making your first impression count.
+Don’t underestimate the the significance of colour when making your first impression count.

 The first step we take towards branding a company is to begin by understanding the brand personality.
 Essentially, we get to know our clients from the inside out, by building a brand language.
 In order to understand the brand personality visually, we take steps in the studio to build a foundation of assets such as the colour palette, logo, fonts and more.
 The aim is to create a secure and strong identity with solid foundations upon which the client can grow and develop their brand.
 This will also help our clients remember their mission, vision, goals and purpose.